Workers Comp Practice Areas

 In addition to these losses, the judge might determine that you are entitled to an award of punitive damages.
 These are designed to punish the viable party for egregious or intentional actions that caused you harm.
 The hope is that such severe penalties will deter future similar occurrences from affecting others.

-Free Consultation with a Work Comp Attorney in Greenville
+Free Consultation with a Work Comp Lawyer in Greenville

 If you have received a denial letter from the insurance company after filing your workers compensation claim, or if you have additional questions regarding your case, reach out to the experienced attorneys at the Ricci Law Firm, PA.

 Your Greenville workers compensation lawyer will be able to address any of your concerns, work with the insurance company on your behalf, and do everything possible to obtain the benefits you are entitled to.

 We are pleased to offer free consultations to all prospective clients.
 You can take advantage of this opportunity by completing the contact form we have provided at the bottom of this page or by giving our office a call at 252-752-7785.